 How can we as mothers bring healthy and positive emotions into our parenting–and get our kids to laugh more?
 Kate and April share ideas on how we can make space for our children’s emotions (and ours, as well!).

 As preschools and kindergartens focus more and more on skills and readiness checklists, on worksheets and pre-determined crafts, our small children are missing some of the magic of early childhood.

 Are you getting worried about summer?
 Often we want to use this season wisely and well, but be relaxed at the same time.
 We want to spend time with our kids, but we also don’t want them to drive us crazy!
-This audio post has three articles with lots of ideas about how to […]
+Before I continue about this audiopost, I wanted to mention a site with […]

 When I took the Color Code personality test back in my single days, I discovered I seek fun, enjoy fun, and am motivated by fun.
 As a mother, this has influenced my children as well.
 They’ve learned they can create fun from any situation.

 What if there was a way that you could really remember those heart-melting moments of motherhood?
 In this interactive post, author Amanda Hamilton Roos invites you to send a postcard to your future self.

 Check out these simple and meaningful ideas for gifts for your mom, grandma, mother-in-law, friends – and for yourself!

 The luminous love I feel for my baby, the gift I can offer her through the simple act of walking her to sleep, does not burn me—it gives me a warm, glowing happiness I refuse to share.
 I know it will elude me soon enough.

 One of my children asked what I was doing, and when I told them I was searching for some chocolate, my innocent child suggested, “Why don’t you just magic some?”
 I wish it worked like that.